NeilMadden/jose-deprecate-none-rsa1_5/draft-ietf-jose-deprecate-none-rsa15.md

 # Acknowledgments

-The author would like to thank the following people for feedback and useful suggestions: Mike Ounsworth, Micheal Jones, Yaron Sheffer, and John Mattsson.
+The author would like to thank the following people for feedback and useful suggestions: Mike Ounsworth, Michael Jones, Yaron Sheffer, and John Mattsson.

 {:numbered="false"}